Symmetric vs. asymmetric encryption: Understand key differences (original) (raw)

 As noted, symmetric and asymmetric encryption algorithms have different vulnerabilities.
 It is important to understand the application to match the most appropriate algorithm with the particular use case.

-In many scenarios, such as SSL/TLS, both asymmetric and asymmetric algorithms are used to boost security.
+In many scenarios, such as SSL/TLS, both symmetric and asymmetric algorithms are used to boost security.
 Because asymmetric encryption is much slower than symmetric encryption, data is typically encrypted with a symmetric algorithm, and then the comparatively short symmetric key is encrypted using asymmetric encryption.
 This enables the key needed to decrypt the data to be securely sent to other parties along with the symmetrically encrypted data.
 In another example, Secure/Multipurpose Internet Mail Extensions, or S/MIME, uses an asymmetric algorithm for nonrepudiation and a symmetric algorithm for efficient privacy and data protection.

 Dig Deeper on Data security and privacy